 The best Linux apps for Chromebooks

 In addition to the already mentioned Gimp, several other great Linux apps are available to download.
 We’ll let you discover them on your own, but to get you started and give you a little taste of what to expect, we’ve listed a few popular Linux apps below and commands you can use to download them.
 Like the update command in the last section, all you have to do is enter these commands into the terminal, press Enter, and follow any instructions.

 LibreOffice: An alternative to Microsoft Word, LibreOffice includes a word processor, a spreadsheet program, and a presentation tool, among other things.

 Transmission: This is a free BitTorrent client that allows you to download and upload files easily.

-FileZilla: If you want to move files from your device to a server, an app like FileZilla makes the process a lot faster.
+FileZilla: If you want to move files from your device to a server, an app like FileZilla makes the process faster.

 Evolution: If you want to use a desktop mail client instead of a web-based one, the Evolution Linux app is for you.

-Audacity: This is an advanced audio editor and recorder that comes in handy when playing around with various audio files.
+Audacity: This advanced audio editor and recorder comes in handy when playing around with various audio files.

 sudo apt-get install audacity -y